 Since the company was founded, I have been a fan of, collector of, buyer of, seller of, and for almost a year from 1998 to 1999, the Autographed Product Manager of Upper Deck Authenticated.
 So I almost have to laugh when people try to lecture me about UDA hologram numbers.

-This typically happens when a prospective buyer tries to look up an old UDA hologram number on the Upper Deck website.
+This typically happens when a prospective buyer tries to look up an old UDA hologram number on the Upper Deck website for verifying sports card autographs.
 In the vast majority of cases, the result is a very unsatisfying, "We are unable to locate AUE31237 in our hologram database.
 Older hologram numbers and hologram numbers from shows have not been transferred over to our on-line database as of yet.
-Please contact our Customer Service Department at (800)551-8220 or via e-mail at email@example.com to confirm the authenticity of your item.
+Please contact our Customer Service Department at (800)551-8220 or via e-mail at firstname.lastname@example.org to confirm the authenticity of your item.
 Note: Items that were produced prior to 2002 are not included in the online database."
 And calling or e-mailing UDA doesn't help sometimes.
-Often they STILL can't verify the hologram number.
+Often they STILL can't verify the hologram number for autograph authentication.
 A few years ago I e-mailed them about 20 old hologram numbers and about half were unverifiable, including several on items valued at thousands of dollars.

 Does this mean the autograph and/or hologram is fake?
 No, of course not.
 Tens of thousands, if not hundreds of thousands, of hologram numbers are apparently unverifiable on the UDA website or via phone.
 Regardless, I would still say that the likelihood of any autographed item with a numbered UDA hologram on it being fake is way, way less than 1%, and I can't say the same about any other manufacturer's hologram or sticker.